 For Ellen Krider, an ally and a financial advisor in RBC Wealth Management’s Fort Lauderdale office, that inclusivity was one of the main reasons she joined the firm in 2009.
 Krider has cared about helping the LGBT+ community since her best friend from childhood came out as gay when she was 21.
 When she learned about the group and what it does at the firm, she wanted to be a part of it.

 “I feel that the group, for employees, is crucial,” Krider says.
 “That a person can come to work and not hide who they are, and put a picture of their significant other on their desk, it’s game changing.”

 Cupcakes at an RBC Wealth Management employee event to celebrate Pride Month.

 PRIDE makes a difference outside of the workplace, too.
 The group encourages its members to get involved in their local communities by serving on LGBT+ boards or supporting LGBT+ nonprofits.
 McDevitt serves on one of the oldest LGBT+ scholarship programs in the country, and is a corporate liaison of the National Gay and Lesbian Chamber of Commerce.
 Krider and her husband support a local gay and lesbian community center, and are council members of Equality Florida, a nonprofit working to achieve equality for the Florida LGBT+ community.

-For Pride Month in June, PRIDE members will participate in an RBC marching unit in the Ashley Rukes Pride Parade in Minneapolis on June 24, in addition to other members celebrating in their own communities around the country.
-RBC Wealth Management also sponsored the Twin Cities Pride Grand Marshal Reception and Art Exhibition earlier in the month.
+For Pride Month in June, RBC Wealth Management sponsored the Twin Cities Pride Grand Marshal Reception and Art Exhibition earlier in the month.
 PRIDE members will also celebrate in their own communities around the country.

 Through all of those efforts – whether in the workplace or in the community – RBC Wealth Management and PRIDE have made a concerted effort to make a difference for the LGBT+ community.